wessberg/TypescriptLanguageService/README.md

 This is an implementation of Typescript's LanguageService.
 It can resolve *.ts* and *.js* files and builds up an AST from both kinds of files.
 It can recursively add all imports of a module to the AST if required.
 Otherwise it can be used to parse and generate Statements, Expressions and (Typescript) Nodes from source code.

+Additionally, if a file is added (either directly or automatically) that has a definition file (`.d.ts`) with the same name in the same directory, it will merge the two before adding the file to the LanguageService.

 ## Usage
 ```typescript
 const languageService = new TypescriptLanguageService(moduleUtil, pathUtil, fileLoader);